 Run the Default Theme only

-Google Chrome allows the users to customize the interface including changing the themes.
-But on the negative side, most of the themes uses so much freaking RAM which ultimately causing the lower browsing speed and chrome performance.
+Google Chrome allows users to customize the interface including changing the themes.
+But on the negative side, most of the themes use so much freaking RAM which ultimately causes lower browsing speed and Chrome performance.

 To use the default theme:

 - Go to chrome://settings

-- In “Appearance” section, choose “reset to default”
+- In the “Appearance” section, choose “reset to default”

 - Initially, you feel some wired, but default the theme is a good way for Chrome optimization.

 Tweak Some Advanced settings

-Plugging up: You can enhance your browsing performances by ensuring that Chrome flash content loads only when if you want to do it.
+Plugging up: You can enhance your browsing performance by ensuring that Chrome Flash content loads only when if you want to do it.
 To do this go to the Chrome advanced settings option and click on content settings.
 Now select the privacy section and find another option “let me choose when to run plugin content” under the plugins option.
 Now it will only play the time when you are going to click on it.

 To access this technique, type chrome://flags on the address bar.
 Find the Omni box.
 Search for another option ” Fast tab/window close” and click on the enable button below the Omni box to activate these features properly.

 Check for unwanted software

 If you’re on Windows, use the Chrome Cleanup Tool to find and remove unwanted software.
-The tool will perform a complete scan and removes any software that it finds may cause problems for Chrome.
-Once you have removed the infections and malicious programs via Chrome Cleanup Tool, check the browser performance.
+The tool will perform a complete scan and remove any software that it finds may cause problems for Chrome.
+Once you have removed the infections and malicious programs via the Chrome Cleanup Tool, check the browser performance.

 Return to the Default Browser Settings

-If all above method fails to speed up Chrome Browser then its time to return to the Default Browser settings. which reset chrome browser settings to default setup and fix if any customization tweak caused to chrome browser slow down.
+If all the above method fails to speed up Chrome Browser then it’s time to return to the Default Browser settings. which reset Chrome browser settings to default setup and fix if any customization tweak caused to chrome browser slow down.

-- Launch Chrome, then go to the More menu in the top right that looks like three horizontal dots.
+- Launch Chrome, then go to the More menu in the top right which looks like three horizontal dots.

 - After clicking it, choose Settings, then Advanced.

 - There, you’ll see a Reset section with a button of the same name.

-- Click it to confirm wanting to return to the default settings.
+- Click it to confirm you want to return to the default settings.